23 Tops Tips For Selling To Schools in 2023

-A high level of online presence is essential for savvy suppliers who understand the way schools source products and services.
+A high level of online presence is essential in 2023 for savvy suppliers who understand the way schools source products and services.
 When asked about their preferred medium for sourcing suppliers 78 per cent of schools said they prefer to search the internet.
-A professional looking website is crucial as is a mobile responsive design as many heads and school business managers will be searching suppliers on the go on phones and tablets both in and out of school.
+A professional-looking website is crucial as is a mobile responsive design as many heads and school business leaders will be searching suppliers on the go on phones and tablets both in and out of school.
+Ensure you have a dedicated education landing page that is relevant to schools, especially important for companies who also sell to other sectors.

 2. Decide whether 'old school' selling is best value for money for your business

 Just 5 per cent of schools welcome direct sales calls suggesting that suppliers should consider its value as a means of selling to schools.
-A higher percentage (30 per cent) may consider other forms of direct marketing over the next 12 months such as brochures, printed directories and letters, however it is certainly worth comparing the cost of this type of marketing with digital marketing in relation to its return on investment.
+A higher percentage (30 per cent) may consider other forms of direct marketing such as brochures, printed directories, and letters, however, it is certainly worth comparing the cost of this type of marketing with digital marketing in relation to its return on investment.

 3. Add your business to the National Register of Education Suppliers at incensu.co.uk